Steel is a major commodity in the Global Economy, and the factors that influence steel prices are often complex.

 5. New Tariffs

 Fluctuating steel prices have been the focal point of recent news stories.
-President Trump’s recent tariffs on steel and aluminum have driven up U.S. steel prices and are affecting the cost of new Steel Buildings.
+President Trump’s recent tariffs on steel and aluminum have driven up U.S. steel prices and are affecting the cost of new steel buildings.

 Tariffs have increased the cost to import steel to the U.S. from other countries including Canada, Mexico, and China.
 These tariffs were put into place to protect American Steel Manufacturing Plants and to keep U.S. steel prices competitive in an international market.